apache/paimon/docs/content/how-to/cdc-ingestion.md

 3. [API Synchronizing Table]({{< ref "/api/flink-api#cdc-ingestion-table" >}}): synchronize your custom DataStream input into one Paimon table.
 4. Kafka Synchronizing Table: synchronize one Kafka topic's table into one Paimon table.
 5. Kafka Synchronizing Database: synchronize one Kafka topic containing multiple tables or multiple topics containing one table each into one Paimon database.
+6. MongoDB Synchronizing Collection: synchronize one Collection from MongoDB into one Paimon table.
+7. MongoDB Synchronizing Database: synchronize the whole MongoDB database into one Paimon database.

 ## MySQL